hobopanda/Manuals/README.md

 Manuals
 =======

-A place to put all my manuals i have collected over the years
+A place to put all my manuals I have collected over the years